Inseparable local uniformization: On schemes over valuation rings

 \begin{proof} Let $Y$ denote the $\eta$-normalization of $X\times_SS'$ and let $\gtY$ be its formal completion.
 By Lemmas \ref{extcomlem} and \ref{normlem}, $\gtY$ is the maximal affine formal model of its generic fiber $\gtY_\eta$ and $\gtY_\eta\toisom\gtX_\eta\otimes_{\hatk}\hatl$.

-To prove (i) we let $Y_x^\an$ denote the preimage of $X_x^\an$ in $\gtY_\eta$ and note that it contains a connected component which is projected isomorphically onto $X_x^\an$.
-By \cite[Satz 6.1]{Bo} the analytic fibers of the closed points of $\gtY$ are connected (similarly to Theorem \ref{Zarconth}, this is another manifestation of Zariski connectedness theorem) and hence the analytic fibers of the preimages of $x$ in $\gtY$ are exactly the connected components of $Y_x^\an$.
-In particular, there exists a point $y\in\gtY_s$ sitting over $x$ and such that the natural projection $Y_y^\an\toisom X_x^\an$ is an isomorphism.
+To prove (i) we let $Y_x^\an$ denote the preimage of $X_x^\an$ in $\gtY_\eta$.
+Since $\hatl/\hatk$ is separable and $X_x^\an$ is an open unit $\hatl$-polydisc, $Y_x^\an$ contains a connected component which is projected isomorphically onto $X_x^\an$.
+By \cite[Satz 6.1]{Bo} the analytic fibers of the closed points of $\gtY$ are connected (similarly to Theorem \ref{Zarconth}, this is another manifestation of Zariski connectedness theorem) and hence the analytic fibers of the preimages of $x$ in $\gtY$ are precisely the connected components of $Y_x^\an$.
+In particular, there exists a point $y\in\gtY_{s'}$ sitting over $x$ and such that the natural projection $Y_y^\an\toisom X_x^\an$ is an isomorphism.
 Since the projection $Y\to X$ is strictly \'etale at $y$ by Theorem \ref{anfibth}, it remains to show that the projection $Y\to S'$ is smooth at $y$.
-By \cite[Satz 6.3]{Bo} $y$ is a smooth point of the $\till$-variety $\gtY_s=Y_s$.
-Moreover, in the proof of loc.cit. it is shown that for any choice of $t_1\. t_n\in\calO_{Y,y}$ such that their images in $\calO_{Y_s,y}$ form a regular sequence of parameters, we have that $t_1\. t_n$ are coordinates of the unit $l$-polydisc $Y_y^\an$.
-In particular, it follows that for the natural morphism $f:Y\to Z=\Spec(\lcirc[t_1\. t_n])$ that takes $y$ to the origin $z\in Z$ the induced morphism $Y_y^\an\to Z_z^\an$ is an isomorphism.
+By \cite[Satz 6.3]{Bo} $y$ is a smooth point of the $\till$-variety $\gtY_{s'}=Y_{s'}$.
+Moreover, in the proof of loc.cit. it is shown that for any choice of $t_1\. t_n\in\calO_{Y,y}$ such that their images in $\calO_{Y_{s'},y}$ form a regular sequence of parameters, we have that $t_1\. t_n$ are coordinates of the unit $\hatl$-polydisc $Y_y^\an$.
+In particular, it follows that for the natural morphism $f{\colon}Y\to Z=\Spec(\lcirc[t_1\. t_n])$ that takes $y$ to the origin $z\in Z$, the induced morphism $Y_y^\an\to Z_z^\an$ is an isomorphism.
 By Theorem \ref{anfibth}, $f$ is strictly \'etale at $y$ and hence the morphism $Y\to S'$ is smooth at $y$.